Yuwuko/Yuuko/README.md

 5) Also in the `config` directory, open the `hikari` directory and edit `externaldb.yaml` and replace the relevant credentials if necessary.

-6) Go back to the a command prompt and run the original `java -jar Yuuko.jar` command again, and the bot should spring to life... albeit with slightly reduced functionality.
+6) Go back to the command prompt and run the original `java -jar Yuuko.jar` command again, and the bot should spring to life... albeit with slightly reduced functionality.

 ### Adding API Keys